Frequently Asked Questions

 Amplify GR is committed to supporting these community-voiced outcomes with a blend of uses that allow for the needed mix of new employment, entrepreneurial opportunity and a variety of housing options to appropriately widen pathways for community-wide success.
 Grand Rapids’ strong economy is spurring increased real estate investments in neighborhoods across Grand Rapids, which often leads to the displacement of families and locally owned businesses.
 We are committed to working with the local community to prevent such displacement from taking place.

-Our goal is to work with residents to ensure future opportunities align with community priorities for the neighborhood, whether it be employment or business ownership opportunities, or providing greater affordable housing options.
+Our goal is to work with neighbors to ensure future opportunities align with community priorities for the neighborhood, whether it be employment or business ownership opportunities, or providing greater affordable housing options.
 Our vision is to ensure that other components of neighborhood vitality, such as schools—including expanded early childhood education—and open space, are also considered.

 In Michigan, the Headlee Amendment capped property taxes at the lesser of inflation or 5% as long as that property isn’t sold and would only increase marginally as property values increase.